Twitter's surge revives valuation debate

-The surge in Twitter Inc's (TWTR.N) stock has revived debate about whether it warrants a valuation five times that of Facebook Inc (FB.O), its biggest rival in social media.
+The surge in Twitter Inc's shares has revived debate about whether the stock warrants a valuation that is five times that of Facebook Inc, its biggest rival in social media.

 Twitter reported on Tuesday that its active users jumped 24 percent to 271 million in the second quarter.
 That pales when compared with Facebook's 1.3 billion.

+If Facebook was trading at Twitter's valuation, it would be worth nearly $1 trillion.

-Twitter's shares finished almost 20 percent higher at $46.30, giving the company a market value of about $27.3 billion.
-The stock notched its biggest single-day gain since going public in November, and its third-biggest daily volume with almost 116 million shares changing hands.
+Twitter's shares rose almost 25 percent to $48 in morning trading, giving the company a market value of about $28.3 billion.

 Active users of Twitter increased more than expected in the quarter as the micro-messaging service introduced product tweaks and services, many built around the soccer World Cup.